ruby-R53/VMerger/README.md

 ## Current Caveats
 - File names with spaces are currently unsupported.
 This breaks the script as it's unable to handle such information properly.
 - Since this runs solely on the command line, there's no timeline view, which makes it hard to find out what the timestamp for each video is.
 - You might require a TON of RAM for FFmpeg to merge your videos, depending on their quality and size.
 Make sure you at least have big enough swap space for it!
+- While it does work, it's pretty much still in experimental phase.
+There's stuff I wanna add to it to make it a little more sophisticated and more usable overall.

 ## Contributing
 Feel free to open issues and pull requests!
 I'm open to suggestions, although